MdJunaidAhmed16/MdJunaidAhmed16/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Android Development
+- 🔭 I’m currently working on ...Instagram Clone
 - 🌱 I’m currently learning ...
-Dart !!
+Flutter Framework !!
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on an android app development

-- 🤔 I’m looking for help with ...
-Android Developers
-- 💬 Ask me about ...
-- 📫 How to reach me: ...  (mohammedjunaidah@gmail.com)
+- 📫 How to reach me: ... mohammedjunaidah@gmail.com
 - 😄 Pronouns: ...
 Bonito
 - ⚡ Fun fact: ...
 Love to analyze people